phanhuudinh/phanhuudinh.github.io/cv/docs/question.md

 Asynchronous programming is a means of parallel programming in which a unit of work runs separately from the main application thread and notifies the calling thread of its completion, failure or progress.

 Parallel is many task working on the same time by defferent thread, asynchronous use just one thread with non blocking mechanism

+It has this about asynchronous programming:

+`Asynchronous` calls are used to prevent “blocking” within an application.
+[Such a] call will spin-off in an already existing thread (such as an I/O thread) and do its task when it can.

+this about parallel programming:

+In `parallel` programming you still break up work or tasks, but the key differences is that you spin up new threads for each chunk of work

+and this in summary:

+`asynchronous calls will use threads already` in use by the system and parallel programming requires the developer to break the work up, spinup, and teardown threads needed.
 ## 5. Is JavaScript on browser single thread or multithread?
 js in browser is single thread
 ## 6. If JavaScript is a single thread, how asynchronous working?